-Our program consists of academics, utilities, industry, not-for-profit and 15 northern and Indigenous communities in Canada, Alaska, Sweden and Norway.
+Our project partners consist of academics, utilities, industry, not-for-profit and 17 northern and Indigenous communities in Canada, Alaska, Sweden and Norway.
 Outlined below are a few of the organizations critical to developing our partnership and achieving success in research related to the deployment of renewables in remote communities.

 Canadian Museum for Human Rights

 "The Canadian Museum for Human Rights in interested in contributing to this multi-disciplinary, trans-sector and trans-national initiative that will help to advance our mandate of exploring and facilitating dialogue around contemporary human rights issues.
 This program is an example of how energy justice in Indigenous communities can contribute in a constructive way to exploration and public education on concrete examples of pathways toward reconciliation."